rust-lang/rust-forge/conventions.md

 * `RefCell`, which provides a dynamic version of the borrowing rules.
-Calling the `borrow()` method is intended as an assertion that the cell is in a borrowable state, and will `fail!` otherwise.
+Calling the `borrow()` method is intended as an assertion that the cell is in a borrowable state, and will `panic!` otherwise.
 On the other hand, there is no separate way to check the state of the `RefCell`, so the module provides a `try_borrow` variant that produces a `Result`.